instana/nginx-tracing/README.md

 ### 0.6.0 (2019-09-06)

-   * building the Nginx OpenTracing modules as well to fix compatibility issues
+   * building the NGINX OpenTracing modules as well to fix compatibility issues
       * using `nginx-opentracing` release `v0.9.0`

 ### 0.5.4 (2019-03-20)